Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/custom-serialization.md

 title: Custom Serialization
 ---

-When using `RPC`s, `NetworkVariable`'s or any other Netcode for GameObjects (Netcode) related task that requires serialization.
-The Netcode uses a default serialization pipeline that looks like this:
+When using `RPC`s, `NetworkVariable`s or any other Netcode for GameObjects (Netcode) related task that requires serialization, the Netcode uses a default serialization pipeline that looks like this:

 ``
 Custom Types => Built In Types => INetworkSerializable